-At Hotel Moloka’i, life moves at an easygoing pace but island adventures are without a doubt boundless!
-Indulge your wild side and explore a protected rainforest vibrant in tropical colors and native wildlife at the Kamakou Nature Conservatory.
-Bask in the sun as you discover the three miles of sugary white sand and hypnotic surf along Papohaku Beach or search for humpback whales as you take an exciting whale watching excursion off the island.
-Moloka’i is known for its ancient fishponds and has some of the highest sea cliffs in the world – you just can't miss these!
-Also, check out the rugged shores of Kalaupapa Peninsula which includes some of the 3,000-foot high Pali cliffs.
+At Hotel Molokai, life moves at an easygoing pace, but island adventures are boundless.
+Indulge your inner nature lover and explore the protected rain forest filled with vibrant tropical colors and natural wildlife at the Kamakou Nature Conservatory.
+Bask in the sun as you discover the three miles of white sand and the hypnotic surf along Papohaku Beach or search for humpback whales on an exciting whale watching excursion off the island.
+Moloka’i is known for its ancient fishponds and has the highest sea cliffs in the world—you can’t miss these!
+And be sure to check out the rugged shores of Kalaupapa Peninsula, which includes some of the 3,000-foot high Pali cliffs.

-There are numerous sugary white sand beaches on the gorgeous island of Moloka'i.
-Whether you enjoy surfing, catching a few rays or exploring some of the island's more rugged terrain, there is a beach to fit your interests!
-Moloka'i's Papohaku Beach (also known as three-mile beach) is one of the nicest and most private beaches on the Hawaiian Islands.
+There are numerous white sand beaches on the gorgeous island of Moloka’i.
+Whether you enjoy surfing, catching a few rays or exploring some of the island’s more rugged terrain, there’s a beach to fit your interests!
+Moloka’i’s Papohaku Beach, also known as three-mile beach, is one of the most private and pristine beaches on the Hawaiian Islands.
 Another great beach is Kepuhi Beach (Maunaloa).
-For a list of all Moloka'i beaches and descriptions, visit here.
+For a list of all Moloka’i beaches and descriptions, visit here.

 Take a sport fishing boat out to catch your dinner or join locals in the evening by casting a line from Kaunakakai Wharf, where King Kamehameha V had a summer retreat.
-Fall and winter are peak fishing seasons at Halawa Beach County Park, and there is great fishing along Moloka'i's cliff-edged north shore.
-For more information about fishing in Hawaii and specifically Moloka'i, visit here.
+Fall and winter are peak fishing seasons at Halawa Beach County Park, and there’s great fishing along Moloka’i’s cliff-edged north shore.
+For more information about fishing in Moloka’i, visit here.

 Excursions & Tours

-For assistance with activities on Moloka'i, including hiking, biking, fishing, whale watching excursions, or kayaking trips, contact our Concierge Desk at 1.808.660.3377.
+For assistance with activities on Moloka’i, including hiking, biking, fishing, whale watching excursions and kayaking trips, contact our concierge desk at 808.660.3377.
 For more information on local tours, visit here.

-Whale watching is easily enjoyed in Moloka'i from the many beaches, or during a boat tour in Kaunakakai Harbor.
+Whale watching is easily enjoyed in Moloka’i from the many beaches or during a boat tour in Kaunakakai Harbor.
 The season for this popular Hawaiian activity is December through April.
-Located within the National Humpback Whale Sanctuary, the waters off of Moloka'i have the most dense population of whales in the Hawaiian Islands during the winter months.
+Located within the National Humpback Whale Sanctuary, the waters off of Moloka’i have the densest population of whales in the Hawaiian Islands during the winter months.
 Be sure to keep alert for dolphins and sea turtles too!